-However, you can source coffee from other roasters and "white / private label" it for sale.
+Fortunately, you can source coffee from other roasters and "white / private label" it for sale.
 The advantage of selling other coffee roasters coffee is it enables you to focus on marketing and fortunately there's no shortage of suppliers who you can find to partner with you.

+Then you will need to build a website.
 Here is where things can get very complicated, or become very simple.

 There's no shortage of eCommerce platforms or "website builders" you can use to build your online coffee shop.
 You could go all out and hire a developer to really customize both the style and functionality of your website.

 Shopify is one such "website builder", but one that is specific to eCommerce and one that is likely the fastest and most affordable way to sell coffee online.

 You won't need a developer, it will be pretty affordable, and you'll be able to quickly establish an online presence for your brand with minimal headaches.

 For more information check out our guide outlining all the things you need to give consideration to when designing a coffee website.